 docker run -d -e "USER=test1" --name nginx-con nginx

 - In the above example, we have used the ‘-e’ option to set an environment variable USER to test1.
-Now, if we want to verify that the USER environment variable created inside the container or not, we can connect to the container using the ‘exec’ command with ‘-i’ and ‘-t’ options together as shown below:
+In that case, we can connect to the container using the ‘exec’ command with ‘-i’ and ‘-t’ options together, as shown below:

 docker exec -it nginx-con sh #echo $USER

-- In the above snapshot, we have connected to the container with its name, however, we can use container ID as well and the container must be in running state in order to connect to it.
+- In the above snapshot, we have connected to the container with its name; however, we can use container ID as well, and the container must be in a running state to connect to it.

 docker run -it -e "USER=test1" --name nginx-con nginx sh